About the Program

 - Established in 1967 as one of the original two Med-Peds programs in the United States

-- Broad and complete support from two strong departments, each with its own high-quality categorical residency program
+- Broad and complete support from a strong University and two departments, each with its own high-quality categorical residency program

 - An experienced combined-trained program director and residency coordinator